00MoDas00/Cardelivery-QBCore-EN/README.md

 ![Job start location](https://i.imgur.com/b4coTdR.png)

-Follow the objective, use any lockpick to open the car and hotwire if necessary.<br>
+Follow the objective, use any lockpick to open the car and hotwire if necessary.
 Drive to the destination.
-Beware, if the car is destroyed, job will **fail**!<br>
+Beware, if the car is destroyed, job will **fail**!
 Once you arrive at the destination, stop the car inside the objective blip on mini map.
 Job will finish and you will get paid depending on distance driven and condition of the car.

 ## Support

-If you wish to support me in any way, you can do so through this link -> [Streamelements donos](https://streamelements.com/hiype/tip)<br>
+If you wish to support me in any way, or need help?
+Write me on Discord-> [Dicord] --> MoDas#6969 <--
-This link will redirect you to a Streamelements donation page which shows the donation on my youtube stream if I'm live<br>
-P.S Im rarely live and this was just easier to do